inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 Customizing Nodes
 -----------------

-The built-in network nodes are written to be as versatile and customizable as possible.
-This is achieved in several ways:
+The built-in network nodes are designed to be as versatile and customizable as possible.
+This is achieved through several ways:

 Submodule and Gate Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-One way is the use of gate vectors and submodule vectors.
+One way is the usage of gate vectors and submodule vectors.
 The sizes of
-vectors may come from parameters or derived by the number of external
+vectors may come from parameters or be derived from the number of external
 connections to the network node.
 For example, a host may have an
 arbitrary number of wireless interfaces, and it will automatically have
 as many :protocol:`Ethernet` interfaces as the number of
 :protocol:`Ethernet` devices connected to it.

-For example, wireless interfaces for hosts are defined like this:
+Wireless interfaces for hosts are defined as follows:

 .. code-block:: ned

    wlan[numWlanInterfaces]: <snip> // wlan interfaces in StandardHost etc al.

-Where :par:`numWlanInterfaces` is a module parameter that defaults to
+Where :par:`numWlanInterfaces` is a module parameter with a default value of
 either 0 or 1 (this is different for e.g. :ned:`StandardHost` and
-:ned:`WirelessHost`.)
+ned:`WirelessHost`.)
 To configure a host to have two interfaces, add
 the following line to the ini file:

 .. code-block:: ini